Sachinborade07/Sachinborade07/README.md

 # Hello World! 👋 I'm Sachin, a passionate ML Engineer

 🎓 Studying **Computer Engineering** at Sanjivani College of Engineering
-💻 Working as ML Engineer since 2023
+💻 Willing to Work as ML Engineer
 🚀 Building intelligent systems with modern tech stack

 ---